dambergautam/docker-examples/4-kubernetes/readme.md

 ```

 ### `kubectl exec`
-Execute a command in a container.
+Execute a command on a container in a pod.

 **Example:**
 ```